 While sales and marketing leaders are ultimately playing for the same team and working towards the same goals, their individual perspectives and focuses often send them careening in opposite directions.

-So, instead of simply complaining about this sometime tumultuous relationship over a Friday afternoon beer, what can sales and marketing leaders do to drive alignment?
+So, instead of simply complaining about this sometimes tumultuous relationship over a Friday afternoon beer, what can sales and marketing leaders do to drive alignment?
 Zak Pines, VP of Marketing at Bedrock Data, knows a thing or two about building cohesion.
 He’s spent more than 15 years creating sales and marketing partnerships that work.

 “The buzzword is a-lign-ment,” Pines says, distilling his broad experience and best practices into three syllables.
 “The question is, how do you get there?”